 The Wave Hybrid’s strong motion isolation may reduce overnight disturbances that result from one partner moving during the night.

 The Wave Hybrid uses a thick comfort system that balances conforming and support.
 This gives the Wave Hybrid stronger pressure relief than many hybrid mattresses.

 The substantial comfort system spreads out the sleeper’s weight so that pressure is less likely to build up around wider, heavier body parts.

-While the Wave Hybrid’s comfort system provides significant contouring, the transition layer is zoned to promote better spinal alignment.
-Gel pods in the midsection of the transition layer lift the sleeper’s hips so that they don’t sink in too deeply.
+While the Wave Hybrid’s comfort system provides significant contouring, two layers are zoned to promote better spinal alignment.
+Gel pods in the midsection of the bottom layer lift the sleeper’s hips so that they don’t sink in too deeply.

 With multiple features engineered to dissipate heat, the Wave Hybrid has stronger temperature regulation than most hybrid mattresses.

 The top two layers of the comfort system use open-cell materials, which are quite breathable.
 Both layers are also perforated to allow additional air circulation within the mattress.